DopplerUniversity/yodaspeak/README.md

 > NOTE: This is a work in progress and feedback is greatly appreciated!

-You can quickly and easily run [YodaSpeak on repl.it](ttps://repl.it/github/dopplerhq/yodaspeak) by following the below steps once your environment has booted up:
+You can quickly and easily run [YodaSpeak on repl.it](https://repl.it/github/dopplerhq/yodaspeak) by following the below steps once your environment has booted up:

-1. If you haven't already, create a `yodaspeak` project in [Doppler](https://dashboard.doppler.com/), using the contents of the `sample.env` file to populate the initial set of secrets
-2. Create a [Service Token](https://docs.doppler.com/docs/enclave-service-tokens) that will be used for fetching secrets in your repl.it environment
+1. Create a [Service Token](https://docs.doppler.com/docs/enclave-service-tokens) and expose it using the `DOPPLER_TOKEN` environment variable
-3. Now install and configure all required dependencies by running:
+1. Install and configure all required dependencies by running:

 ```sh
 # You'll need to paste your Doppler Service Token when prompted